elinck/elinck.github.io/index.md

 layout: default
 ---

-I’m a Ph.D.
-Candidate in the [Klicka Lab](https://klickalab.com/) at the University of Washington Department of Biology, where I study the evolutionary genetics and ecology of mountain birds.
-I'm also a freelance writer whose work has appeared in the *The Los Angeles Review of Books*, *Jacobin*, and *The Stranger.*
+I’m an evolutionary biologist and population geneticist interested in how ecology, geography, and demography interact to shape genomes and generate biological diversity.
+Currently a Ph.D.
+Candidate in the [Klicka Lab](https://klickalab.com/) at the University of Washington Department of Biology, I'll be defending my disseration in May 2019.

 ![](/images/mfdove.jpg)

-I spend my time thinking about how landscapes shape the processes responsible for biodiversity, and how [culture, politics](http://www.thestranger.com/authors/23759410/ethan-linck), and the [history of science](http://www.hypocritereader.com/59/mayr) shape our relationship with the natural world.
-You can read [more about my research here](research), or [view my CV here](cv).
+I'm also a freelance writer and photographer whose work has appeared in the *The Los Angeles Review of Books*, *High Country News*, *The Stranger*, and *bioGraphic.* I spend a lot of time thinking about the relationships between [humans and the natural world](https://www.hcn.org/issues/50.8/recreation-your-stoke-wont-save-us), and between [science and politics](https://lareviewofbooks.org/article/darwinian-sexual-selection-and-the-politics-of-beauty/).
+You can read [more about my research here](research), or [see my publications, popular writing, and CV here](cv).